RyanC-95/ShopChest-Reborn/README.md

 - Add a language file for item name translations **[✔️]**
 - Show enchantment information when hovering over enchanted items in /shop info. **[✔️]**
 - Add a **/shop limits** command that displays how many shops a player has created, their maximum shop limit, and how many remaining shops they can create.
 Add permission-based shop limits. **[✔️]**
-##
-- Hide commands in /shop if you don't have permission **[❌]**
-- Add configurable floating item view distance **[❌]**
-##
-- Holograms remain visible if another player is within the configured hologram view distance, even after I move out of range.
-Hologram visibility should be tracked per player, so each player only sees holograms while they are within the configured distance. [🐛]
-##
-- Automatically reduce prices for inactive players' shops after a configurable number of days. **[💡]**
-- Add a built-in transaction history viewer for shop owners that will open a GUI when they run command **/shop history**.
-Including who bought or sold items, the item, quantity, and price. **[💡]**
-- Add support for multiple currencies on admin shops, allowing each shop to use a configurable economy (e.g. Vault, PlayerPoints, Tokens).
-Example, /shop setcurrency playerpoints **[💡]**